rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 With symbolic manipulation, the variables in the programs are replaced by expression ("symbolic") instead of using concrete value.

-When a program is executed symbolically, the values of the variables are not fixed, but are instead represented as expressions in terms of other symbolic variables.
+When a program is executed symbolically, the values of the variables are not fixed but are instead represented as expressions in terms of other symbolic variables.

 Symbolic testing can be used as a formal verification method since symbolic testing can check the program for all possible inputs.